 Central Processing Unit – CPU

-In other words, it is a relatively straightforward piece of electronic circuitry consisting of an arithmetic logic unit (ALU) and a control unit (CU).
+In other words, it is a comparatively straightforward piece of electronic circuitry consisting of an arithmetic logic unit (ALU) and a control unit (CU).

 The ALU is responsible for executing arithmetic and logical operations, or Boolean algebra, while the CU retrieves data from memory and supplies instructions to the ALU.